 Preferred qualifications include:

-- Demonstrated knowledge of, an interest in, or experience
+- Demonstrated knowledge of, an interest, or ability and

 If you are unable to apply online, please contact the job

 information line at 651.259.3637.

 For additional information about the application process, go to

 If you have general questions about this posting or submitting a

 bid or an application, contact Teresa Hanson at firstname.lastname@example.org.

 Bemidji State University is nestled among the pines along the

 shores of Lake Bemidji, just blocks from a thriving downtown